Styling with Themes

 .gif)

-Use the Theme Builder when you want to make stylistic changes that apply throughout your whole application, or when you want to create re-usable Variants that you can easily and repeatedly access while designing the UI for a web app.
+Use the Theme Builder when you want to make changes that apply throughout your whole application, or when you want to create re-usable that you can easily and repeatedly access while designing the UI for a web app.
 If you want to keep your styling consistent throughout an application, you'll be making most, if not all, of your stylistic changes in the Theme Builder.

 It is technically possible to make all stylistic changes in the Web Builder.
 This approach, however, will quickly become cumbersome and repetitive, and it is not recommended.